(Full time / Part time) 2021 start

 If you have the talent and drive, we want you to be able to study with us, whatever your financial circumstances.
 There may be help for students in the form of loans and non-repayable grants from the University and from the government.
 Find out more at Masters funding overview.

-The School usually offers a number of scholarships each year.
+The School offers a number of scholarships for Masters study.
 Find out more about our scholarship opportunities.

 Career opportunities